Multidimensional quadrangle condition and cuboctahedra in latin hypercubes: Definitions and preliminaries

-From the definitions it is easily follows that isotopic latin hypercubes have the same number of cuboctahedra.
+From the definitions it easily follows that isotopic latin hypercubes have the same number of cuboctahedra of any given dimension.
 Meanwhile, a conjugation of a latin hypercube may change its number of cuboctahedra.
-For example, we verified that every $4$-dimensional latin hypercubes of order $5$, except for those from one of the main classes, has a conjugate latin hypercube with a different number of cuboctahedra.
+For example, we verified that every $4$-dimensional latin hypercube of order $5$, except for those from one of the main classes, has a conjugate latin hypercube with a different number of cuboctahedra.

-As noted in~\cite{GowLong.approxgroups}, Theorem~\ref{BrandtFrolovthm} implies that every Latin square of order $n$ contains at most $n^5$ cuboctahedra and that a latin square is isotopic to the Cayley table of group if and only if it contains exactly $n^5$ cuboctahedra.
-We reformulate Theorem~\ref{BrandtFrolovthm} in the following form, which will be required later.
+As noted in~\cite{GowLong.approxgroups}, Theorem~\ref{BrandtFrolovthm} implies that every Latin square of order $n$ contains at most $n^5$ cuboctahedra and that a latin square is isotopic to the Cayley table of a group if and only if it contains exactly $n^5$ cuboctahedra.
+We reformulate Theorem~\ref{BrandtFrolovthm} in the following form, which will be used later.